 - MGMT1001 Introduction to Program Design

 - Students develop basic skills in all aspects of recreational program planning.
 This course will provide the foundation for a program planning model that is utilized throughout the program and the industry.
 Students develop a program plan that incorporates a needs assessment, program administration, marketing, budgeting, risk management and program evaluation.

 - PGLE1002 Outdoor Recreation

-- Students will develop an awareness of the vast array of outdoor recreation and leisure opportunities and will experience a selection of these activities in a variety of outdoor settings.
-Students will also identify current trends and theories related to the value and benefit of outdoor recreation experiences.
+- Students develop an awareness of the vast array of outdoor recreation and leisure opportunities and will experience a selection of these activities in a variety of outdoor settings.
+Students identify current trends and theories related to the value and benefit of outdoor recreation experiences.

 - GNED General Education Elective

 - Second Year - Semester Three

 - WKPL2015 Field Placement 1

 - This course will consist of one four-week block placement in an agency of a discipline within the recreation/leisure services field.

 - HRPG2001 Human Resource Management